 Measurement Model

-The composite type Measurement can be created using a function:
+The type Measurement can be created using a function:

 JuliaGrid supports two modes for populating the Measurement type: using built-in functions or using HDF5 files.